 Services that are covered for you What you must pay when you get these services Supervised Exercise Therapy (SET) (continued) Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
-May require referral or prior authorization.
-Refer to your PCP for any prior authorization or referral requirements.
 Support for Caregivers of Enrollees Caregivers of enrolled members are eligible to receive educational resources, assistance with healthcare decisions, and more.
 Additionally, if you meet program requirements, you may be eligible for up to 8 hours of respite care each year.
-Requirements to receive respite care include: • The family caregiver must be providing a significant level of care to the member, which includes: • Assistance with Activities of Daily Living (ADLs) such as bathing, dressing, feeding, and mobility. • Supervision of members with cognitive impairments, such as dementia or Alzheimer's disease. • Management of chronic conditions that require daily or frequent monitoring and assistance. • Caregiver Fatigue or Burnout Risk: • The family caregiver must demonstrate a need for respite care due to caregiver fatigue, burnout, or other personal health issues. • The family caregiver has limited access to other caregiving support.
+Requirements to receive respite care include: The family caregiver must be providing a significant level of care to the member, which includes: Assistance with Activities of Daily Living (ADLs) such as bathing, dressing, feeding, and mobility.
+Supervision of members with cognitive impairments, such as dementia or Alzheimer's disease.
+Management of chronic conditions that require daily or frequent monitoring and assistance.
+Caregiver Fatigue or Burnout Risk: The family caregiver has limited access to other caregiving support.
 There is no coinsurance, copayment, or deductible.
 The benefit is offered through the plan vendor, CareLinx Unused hours do not roll over.
 Caregiver hours must be scheduled in 2- hour increments.
 Some restrictions and limitations apply.
 This benefit does not apply to your maximum out-of-pocket amount.